Let's do it together Let's do it together

 Create a sense of calm in your garden with the gentle trickling sound of a water feature.
 This is also a perfect opportunity to inject a different material to add texture into your garden – a tactile rock for traditional gardens or smooth, shiny stainless steel for adding to the clean cut lines of a modern garden.

-Including some tastes (grow your own fruit or veg) and smells (lavender or herbs) for a really lovely sensorial space.
+Include some tastes (grow your own fruit or veg) and smells (lavender or herbs) for a really lovely sensorial space.

 Generate intrigue by blurring the lines

-One of the most important things to consider when planning the design of your small garden is how you can trick the eye into thinking your space is bigger than it is.
 The easiest way to do this is by using tall plants to obscure a section of the garden.
 This will create the appearance that there is a lot more around the corner, making it appear larger.
 This technique not only makes your garden look more aesthetically pleasing, it can also make you feel as though you have your own secret hideaway even in the smallest of outdoor spaces.
-Place an object of interest behind your tall plants to increase the intrigue and draw the eye.
-If you can hide some comfy seating in this area, all the better!

 Trellis